askthedust/kube/readme.md

 you have to change them also here: `playbooks/inventory/group_vars/all.yml`.

 ### Steps to rollout and provisioning
-1. Create and run the python venv: `python3 -m venv env && source env/bin/activate`
+1. Create and run the python venv: `virtualenv env && source env/bin/activate`
 2. Install pip requirements: `pip install -r requirements.txt`
 3. `cd vagrant` and run `vagrant up`, wait for the VMs are up and running
 4. Back to the root of the project and run ansible to generate hostfile: `ansible-playbook playbooks/k8s.yml --diff -t hosts`